PenguinOfWar/PalServer-Monitor/README.md

 A tiny bash script that checks if Palworld PalServer is up and reports on CPU and memory usage.
 If PalServer is down, the script starts it again.

-Crash logs are then dropped to an S3 bucket for a web interface to view.
-This is optional, if you don't need it just remove lines 12-13.
+Crash logs are then dropped to an S3 bucket for a web interface to view and a Vercel buuild is triggered.
+This is optional, if you don't need it just remove lines 12-14.

 ## Why